-Gluten Free Shepherds Pie!
-It’s easy to make it Paleo or Whole30 too, perfect comfort food for your whole family!
+Paleo Shepherds Pie!
+It’s easy to make Whole30 too, perfect comfort food for your whole family!

-Well it was SUPER chilly in Mississippi this morning!
-I woke to below freezing temperatures and frost on the ground, it’s even colder than it is back home in Scotland, which is really unusual!
+It was SUPER chilly in Mississippi this morning!
+I woke to below-freezing temperatures and frost on the ground, it’s even colder than it is back home in Scotland, which is pretty unusual.

 Shepherd’s pie was something I ate all the time growing up in the Highlands of Scotland.
-Lamb and mutton are popular back home but seem to be less so in Mississippi, it’s probably my favourite meat and I would eat more often if I had the chance.
+Lamb and mutton were on our dinner table with frequent regularity and it’s hands down my favorite meat but it doesn’t seem to be anywhere near as popular in Mississippi.

-Anyway, my Shepherd’s Pie recipe is true winter comfort food and I’m sure you’ll love it!
+Anyway, my Paleo Shepherd’s Pie recipe is true winter comfort food and I’m sure you’ll love it just as much as my family does.

 Although the classic recipe calls for ground lamb you can simply substitute ground beef if you can’t find any lamb and it will still be super tasty.